 - Untie the bag and cut the curd into 1-inch slices, then cut the slices into 1-inch cubes.

-- Sprinkle the cubes with the salt to taste, and then place in a covered bowl to age for 4-5 days in the refrigerator.
-Here it is in the photo sitting next to the yogurt that I made the day before.
+- Sprinkle the cubes with the 3 teaspoons of sea salt to taste and then place in a covered bowl to age for 4-5 days in the refrigerator.
+Omit this step if you will brine the feta.

-- If the curds are not setting firmly enough for you to cut easily: next time add 1/8 tsp. calcium chloride diluted in 1/4 cup water diluted calcium chloride to the milk before adding the starter.
+- If the curds are not setting firmly enough for you to cut easily, next time add 1/8 tsp. calcium chloride diluted in 1/4 cup water to the milk before adding the starter.

 Notes